04 When to switch from the fixed-cost project model to dedicated teams?

 The demand for skilled software developers almost always surpasses market capacities.
-When building in-house teams become too time-consuming and expensive, companies usually into outsourcing opportunities.
-And that's spot on – the most talented engineers are typically employed companies that specialize in outsourcing IT operations by setting up dedicated teams of software engineers or providing team augmentation services.
+When building in-house teams becomes too time-consuming and expensive, companies usually consider outsourcing opportunities.
+And that's spot on – the most talented engineers have typically employed companies that specialize in outsourcing IT operations by setting up dedicated teams of software engineers or providing team augmentation services.

-The dedicated team model is one of the most common modern IT outsourcing methods.
-Companies of all sizes take advantage of external expertise to augment their in-house staff, improve their workflows, and deliver critical products to market quickly.
+The dedicated team model is a common modern IT outsourcing method.
+Companies of all sizes use external expertise to augment their in-house staff, improve their workflows, and quickly deliver critical products to market.

 This is how we cooperate with companies from NYC:

-Read on to find out what the dedicated team model is all about, what its key advantages are, and how to make it work for your company with the best practices from our team.
+Read on to find out what the dedicated team model is all about, its key advantages, and how to make it work for your company with the best practices from our team.

 What is a dedicated team?

-Companies in need of tech skills can cooperate with software development vendors in two different ways: on the team or the cost-project basis.
+Companies needing tech skills can cooperate with software development vendors in two different ways: on a team or a cost-project basis.

-A dedicated team is a business model where the client and vendor agree that the latter provides software development professionals to the client on a long term basis.
-These IT experts are chosen according to their experience and skill sets that match the client's project requirements.
-The idea here is booking talented engineers for long-term projects.
-However, clients can always check whether the team delivers the promised value during a trial period.
+A dedicated team is a business model where the client and vendor agree that the latter provides software development professionals to the client on a long-term basis.
+These IT experts are chosen according to their experience and skill sets.
+The idea is to book talented engineers for long-term projects.
+However, clients can check whether the team delivers the promised value during the trial period.

 The dedicated team model indicates that the duration and scope of the project might change, but it still allows getting talented engineers within a fixed budget.
-The total cost of the project will depend on the tasks assigned to the team, the size of the team, and potential scaling of the team as the project develops.
+The project's total cost will depend on the tasks assigned to the team, the size of the group, and the potential scaling of the team as the project develops.

 5 advantages of dedicated teams

-- Access to top talent – highly qualified software engineers are never unemployed.
-The chances of finding one on the market are low, and they usually expect high salaries that might be out of reach for startups that are rapidly growing.
-Software development companies like Sunscrapers have scalable teams of such specialists available to easily lend their expertise to any company looking for specific knowledge.
+Access to top talent – highly qualified software engineers are never unemployed.
+The chances of finding one on the market are low, and they usually expect high salaries that might be out of reach for rapidly growing startups.
+Software development companies like Sunscrapers have scalable teams of specialists available to easily lend their expertise to any company looking for specific knowledge.

-- Flexibility and scalability – teaming up with an experienced vendor means that you'll be able to quickly scale your team up or down depending on the changing project requirements.
-That type of flexibility is precious to companies that are rapidly growing and require access to top tech skills as quickly as possible.
+Flexibility and scalability – teaming up with an experienced vendor means quickly scaling your team up or down depending on the changing project requirements.
+That type of flexibility is precious to rapidly growing companies that require access to top tech skills as quickly as possible.

-- Transparent management – a dedicated team works with tools that enable remote task management and time tracking.
-Clients can manage the team efficiently and evaluate the project's progress on their own.
-Daily communication and reporting over messaging apps and project management tools ensure that product owners can stay in touch with the dedicated team at all times.
+Transparent management – a dedicated team works with tools that enable remote task management and time tracking.
+Clients can manage the team efficiently and evaluate the project's progress independently.
+Daily communication and reporting over messaging apps and project management tools ensure product owners can stay in touch with the dedicated team.

-- Saving on search and recruitment – when hiring a dedicated team, all you need to do is review candidates profile and pick the ones who have the skills you need and are the best fit for your company culture.
+Saving on search and recruitment – when hiring a dedicated team, you only need to review a candidate's profile and pick the ones with the skills you need and are the best fit for your company culture.
 You don't need to source, attract, recruit, and onboard new employees.
 The vendor will do that for you at no recruitment fees.
-Moreover, the vendor covers all the costs such as paid leave, private healthcare, hardware, access to sports facilities, and other benefits.
+Moreover, the vendor covers all the costs, such as paid leave, private healthcare, hardware, access to sports facilities, and other benefits.

 Who should use a dedicated team model?

-If your product is small or its scope is limited, the dedicated team model isn't a good choice for you.
+If your product is small or its limited scope, the dedicated team model isn't a good choice for you.
 But it will be the best pick in many other scenarios.

 Dedicated teams are a good choice if your product is large and complex.
-Even if the project's scope and timeline changes, the quality isn’t questionable and needs to stay at the same level – and that's where it makes sense to hire a dedicated team of developers.
+Even if the project's scope and timeline change, the quality isn’t questionable and needs to stay at the same level – and that's where hiring a dedicated team of developers makes sense.

-It's also a good idea to employ a dedicated team if you're not sure what your future project deliverables are and when you know that many of the requirements will be revealed during the discovery phase or Research and Development tasks.
+It's also a good idea to employ a dedicated team if you're unsure what your future project deliverables are and when you know that many requirements will be revealed during the discovery phase or Research and Development tasks.
 This model is a great fit for data science projects where predicting the time required to complete tasks is often difficult.